udAAbu/MSD-recommender-system/README.md

 2. [train_model.py](https://github.com/udAAbu/MSD-recommender-system/blob/main/baseline/train_model.py).
 This is the training script.
 The ALS models will be trained based on the *df_train_clean.parquet*, and the model will also be saved to HDFS.
 3. [eval_model.py](https://github.com/udAAbu/MSD-recommender-system/blob/main/baseline/eval_model.py).
 This is the evaluation script.
 You can decide to evaluate the model on the validation set or test set by specifying the parquet file path when you submit the job.

-  - Here is a simple example showing the precedures to run the codes (evaluate on validation set):
+  - Here is a simple example showing the precedures to run the codes on cluster (evaluate on validation set):
     ```
     spark-submit preprocessing.py
     spark-submit train_model.py